 May I smoke in the Park?
 Please do not smoke on the main lawn, in the market area, or the children's activities areas.
 Please smoke in areas away from others.

 What if I see underage drinking or intoxicated patrons?
 Please let any committee member or law enforcement officer know.
 Anyone drinking under 18 or anyone publicly intoxicated runs counter to the family-friendly spirit of the Ferdinand Folk Festival.
-Creating a safe space for all ages in the park and ensuring safe travels home for everyone are of utmost importance to the festival committee and the Town of Ferdinand.
+Creating a safe space for all ages in the park and ensuring safe travels home for everyone are of utmost importance to the festival committee and the Town of Ferdinand, and our sponsors.
 The open, community nature of the festival and the emphasis on creating a healthy environment contribute to the event's uniqueness in the region.

 What if I hear profanity and inappropriate language in the park?
 Especially since we are a family-friendly event, please report any inappropriate language to any committee member.

 What kind of seating can one expect at the park?
 The NextEra Main Stage faces a beautiful, sweeping lawn.
 We encourage everyone to blankets and/or lawn chairs.
 Tents may be placed along only the north edge of the main stage lawn.
 Even there, please be sure that everyone behind you can see the main stage.
-Please be kind. :)

 May I bring my own food?
 Yes, picnic baskets and coolers are fine.
 We also have about 15 food and dessert vendors serving excellent and diverse fare.
 We encourage everyone to support them.

 What about trash pickup in the park?
 We strive for zero waste in the park, and we encourage everyone to be good stewards of the park and our region.
 Please pick up all trash and recycle all aluminum and plastic in the numerous containers found throughout the park, and please place all other trash in the marked containers.
 We encourage all patrons to use reusable water bottles.
-We also encourage vendors to avoid using styrofoam (since it does not break down in the landfill) and any plastics that are not recyclable or compostable.
+We also encourage vendors to avoid using styrofoam (since it does not break down in landfills) and any plastics that are not recyclable or compostable.

 I'm interested in entering the annual Ferdinand Folk Festival Singer-Songwriter Contest.
 How do I enter?
 The contest announcement is announced in the spring.
 Please check our website news and Facebook page often and feel free to write a message in the "Contact Us" tab on our homepage.
 In the meantime, we encourage you to keep writing and performing, and please consider sharing your work with others.
 Committee members might also be able to help you book a fun concert at one of several intimate venues in the community--with more on the way!
 Exciting times for listening venues in Ferdinand!
 Stay tuned--no pun intended! :)

 I'd like to suggest a band to play at a benefit concert or at the Folk Fest, an art vendor, an event for children, a workshop topic and/or leader, a Tent Talk speaker, a cool feature, an environmentally friendly idea, etc. Whom do I contact?
-Write to "Contact Us" on the tab our homepage and if possible, please provide links, YouTube videos, etc.
+Write to "Contact Us" on the tab our homepage and if possible, please provide links, YouTube videos, etc. You may also reach out to a committee member.